 Want more information about Mariposas?
 Read the article about them in the “Teaching Tolerance Magazine” https://www.tolerance.org/magazine/spring-2017/mariposas

-- Tell Me a Patch, a book revealing the raucous nature of a library and a timid little pillow who is comforted by a storytelling chair.
-The writers and illustrators were patrons of all ages of the Hemphill Library in Greensboro, NC.
-Project supported by the Greensboro Public Library in 2006.
+- Tell Me a Patch- This picture book reveals the raucous nature of a library and a timid little pillow who is comforted by a storytelling chair.
+Patrons of all ages of the Hemphill Library in Greensboro, NC collaboratively wrote and illustrated the tale.
+This 2006 project had support from the Greensboro Public Library.

-- What Can A Small Bird Be?, a story involving a small bird and his discovery of eight character traits.
-This book was the result of a partnership between the North Carolina Department of Instruction and North Carolina Museum of Art.
-It was written by eight teams of teenagers across the state in 2011.
+- What Can A Small Bird Be?- A tiny bird’s life gets bigger when he discovers important virtues like courage and perseverance.
+A partnership between the North Carolina Department of Instruction and North Carolina Museum of Art, this book was written by eight teams of teenagers across the state of North Carolina in 2011.

-- Planting Hope, the story of a hard-working girl and golden seed who unite a contentious garden.
-This book was comissioned by PORCH in Chapel Hill and produced in collaboration an ELS class at Smith Middle School in Chapel Hill and after school students at Rogers Road Community Center in Chapel Hill in 2016.
+- Planting Hope – A hard-working girl and golden seed unite a contentious garden.
+This 2016 book was comissioned by PORCH in Chapel Hill and produced in collaboration an ELS class at Smith Middle School and after school students at Rogers Road Community Center, both located in Chapel Hill.